fmussari/mslearn-aml-cli/my_readme.md

 ```

 **Result:**
-The job ran with `AzureML-sklearn-0.24-ubuntu18.04-py37-cpu` environment but didn't ran with custom environment.
+The job was successfully executed when using the "AzureML-sklearn-0.24-ubuntu18.04-py37-cpu" environment, but it failed when using the custom environment.

-Work with: `environment: azureml:AzureML-sklearn-0.24-ubuntu18.04-py37-cpu@latest`
+Worked with: `environment: azureml:AzureML-sklearn-0.24-ubuntu18.04-py37-cpu@latest`
 Didn't work with: `environment: azureml:basic-env-scikit@latest`

 - Jobs are stuck in the **Preparing** status: